mikemag/Levenshtein/README.md

 This is Tristen's Levenshtein project.
 I've forked it so I can add a series of commits illustrating various possibilities.
 I'll show some correctness, quality, and performance improvements over a series of hopefully small commits.

+## Current progress

+I chose to focus on the time taken for the 2nd partition on the 0th thread for the 370k dictionary.
+Why?
+Well, I had instrumented the 0th thread for some extra telemetry, and I just kinda stuck with the 2nd iteration.
+Everything is well warmed up at that point, so it seemed reasonable.

+At this point we have ~78.4% improvement, going from an initial time of 46426ms to 10046ms.

+If you look through the diffs, they fell into only a few categories:

+1. Removed superfluous code: some write-only code, and some always false checks involving hasing into the core data structures.
+These were largely identified by the IDE's (Rider) builtin analysis.
+This wasn an initial ~7% improvement.
+2. Algorithmic improvement: counting the paths back to the root word was quite slow, and the change here resulted in the 2nd largest single improvement of ~34%.
+3. Memory: reusing memory yielded the rest of the results, along with the biggest single improvement of ~44%.

+## Next steps

+This program uses a very large amount of memory, and as originally written it churns through it very quickly.
+This results in a lot of allocation, and a lot of GC time.
+Reusing memory whenever you can in cases like this is usually a big win, and that's been the case here.

+The next big step wrt memory is to look at the parent lists in the graph.
+These are all small List<int>, and there's a ton of them.
+Pooling these could help.
+A histogram of sizes would be a big help in deciding what approach to take.
+I suspect most of these are a single element long.
+It's possible that folding the smallest sizes into the dict entry could be a nice win.
+Pre-sizing these to 16 helped massively, but they're still the largest source of churn in the heap.

+## A word on optimization

+It's important to revisit optimizations as your program changes to see if they're still a win or not.
+You might reject an idea because it is a small loss, even when you thought it was good, but then find with other optimizations you get the win you expect.
+Or you might find something was a win at one point, but with other changes it's a decent loss now.
+Tuning of things like dictionary and list sizes should be revisited often because they're so easy to tweak.

+In short, never assume a win last week is a win today.

+### Original README.md follows

 # Levenshtein

 ## Overview